-The Wildlife Center of Virginia, a leading teaching and research hospital for native wildlife, will release a juvenile Bald Eagle on Monday, September 21 at 12 noon in Westmoreland County.
-The eagle will be released by Dr. Dave McRuer, the Center’s Director of Veterinary Services.
+The Wildlife Center of Virginia, a leading teaching and research hospital for native wildlife, will release a mature Bald Eagle on Friday, March 23 at 12:00 noon at Stratford Hall in Westmoreland County.
+The eagle will be released by Ed Clark, President and Co-Founder of the Wildlife Center.

 Center staff are available to respond to a wide variety of questions concerning wildlife, human-wildlife interactions, and environmental issues.
 The Center also has a collection of digital images of past and current patients.

 To contact the Wildlife Center: The Center’s front-desk is staffed seven days a week, from 9 a.m. to 5 p.m.
 Eastern.
 Call the Center at 540.942.9453, or email firstname.lastname@example.org.

 Unless otherwise noted, photos on the Wildlife Center’s website are property of the Wildlife Center of Virginia.
 These images may be used as part of regular media coverage with attribution to the Wildlife Center of Virginia www.wildlifecenter.org